-CURRENT PROVISIONS PROPOSED REFORMS WALGA AND L G PROFESSIONALS POSITION CITY OF WANNEROO PREVIOUS POSITIONS CURRENT SUBMISSION relationships Certified Practicing Accountants and other financial specialists - to assist with financial management and reporting issues Governance specialists and lawyers - to assist councils resolve legal issues HR and procurement experts - to help with processes like recruiting a CEO or undertaking a major land transaction.
+CURRENT PROVISIONS PROPOSED REFORMS WALGA AND L G PROFESSIONALS CITY OF WANNEROO PREVIOUS CURRENT SUBMISSION Governance specialists and lawyers - to assist councils resolve legal issues HR and procurement experts - to help with processes like recruiting a CEO or undertaking a major land transaction.
 Only the Inspector would have the power to appoint Monitors.
 Local governments would be able to make requests to the Inspector to appoint Monitors for a specific purpose.
 Monitor Case Study 1 - Financial Management The Inspector receives information that a local government is not collecting rates correctly under the Local Government Act 1995.
 Upon initial review, the Inspector identifies that there may be a problem.
 The Inspector appoints a Monitor who specialises in financial management in local government.
-The Monitor visits the local government and identifies that the system used to manage rates is not correctly issuing rates notices.
-The Monitor works with the local government to rectify the error, and issue corrections to impacted ratepayers.
+The Monitor visits the local government to rectify the error, and issue corrections to impacted ratepayers.
 Monitor Case Study 2 - Dispute Resolution The Inspector receives a complaint from one councillor that another councillor is repeatedly publishing derogatory personal attacks against another councillor on social media, and that the issue has not been able to be resolved at the local government level.
 The Inspector identifies that there has been a relationship breakdown between the two councillors due to a disagreement on council.
 The Inspector appoints a Monitor to host mediation sessions between the councillors.
 The Monitor works with the councillors to address the dispute.
 Through regular meetings, the councillors agree to a working relationship based on the council's code of conduct.
 After the mediation, the Monitor occasionally makes contact with both councillors to ensure there is a cordial working relationship between the councillors.
-It is unlikely that monitors will be usable as a general consulting resource, net of their role in conjunction with the Inspectorate.
-The costs of activating monitors as a consequence of the Inspector's investigations will likely be borne by the LG and will fall outside of the adopted budget parameters.
-If a CEO determines to request the urgent engagement of a monitor to address a problem, it should be within the scope of the CEO to do so without the need for an existing budget provision. (serious breaches), or to another appropriate body (such as, Corruption and Crime Commission, Public Sector Commission, Ombudsman) according to the subject of the complaint.
-Replace the Standards Panel by investigating and making determinations on Rules of Conduct breaches.
+POSITION will likely be borne by the LG and will fall outside of the adopted budget parameters.
+If a CEO determines to request the urgent engagement of a monitor to address a problem, it should be within the scope of the CEO to do so without the need for an existing budget provision.
+POSITIONS Replace the Standards Panel by investigating and making determinations on Rules of Conduct breaches.
 SAT will determine the penalties.
 Amongst other powers, have the power to investigate, to order compulsory mediation and to deal with abuses of process.
 Be required to notify the CEO and council of any matters on a confidential basis.
 Consideration should be given to the appropriate recognition and management of complaints by an elected member against a CEO or other senior officer, with one option for these to be investigated by the Office of the Independent Assessor.
 Consideration should be given to the appropriate recognition and management of complaints by an elected member against a CEO or other senior officer, with one option for these to be investigated by the Office of the Independent Assessor.
-There should be a power under the Act for the appointment of an acting CEO to temporarily take the place of a CEO if an investigation by the Office of Independent Assessor reveals serious deficiencies in the way the local government is administered. costs of Monitors and relationship with other agencies such as Ombudsman and Audit (eg Case Study 1).
+Tonsideration should be given to the appropriate recognition and management of complaints by an elected member against a CEO or other senior officer, with one option for these to be investigated by the Office of the Independent Assessor.
+There should be a power under the Act for the appointment of an acting CEO to temporarily take the place of a CEO if an investigation by the Office of Independent Assessor reveals serious deficiencies in the way the local government is administered.